AyomiCoder/Blog-API/README.md

    Replace `your-username` and `your-password` with your desired credentials.

 2. **Login to Obtain JWT Token:**
    Send a `POST` request to `http://localhost:4040/auth/login` with the same credentials used for registration.

-Retrieve the JWT token from the response header, copy it and save it somewhere.
+This request is going to return a JWT token from the response header, copy it and save it somewhere.

 3. **Create a Blog Post:**
    Send a `POST` request to `http://localhost:4040/api/posts` with the following JSON body: